RESEARCH

 “How great it would be if (Memory & Company) in Canada was to influence the future provision of day care in England.”

-Researchers from York University’s Neuro Sciences Department are currently developing an app that re-trains the brain to get from point A, to point B, via a new path.
+Researchers from York University’s Neuro Sciences Department are currently developing an app that re- trains the brain to get from point A, to point B, via a new path.

-Named BrDI, the app helps train the brain of people living with cognitive disabilities to accomplish a task in a new way, by by-passing portions of their brain that is either diseased or injured, and allowing different parts of the brain to communicate where it hadn’t before.
+Named BrDI, the app helps train the brain of people living with cognitive disabilities to accomplish a task in a new way, by by-passing portions of their brain that are either diseased or injured, and allowing different parts of the brain to communicate where it hadn’t before.

 The pilot project of this neuropasticity study is now in its second phase.
 It has already shown successes in slowing the progression of the disease, and in some cases, improving cognitive abilities.

-UPDATE – The main findings has concluded that:
+The main findings has concluded that:

-- 60% improved their daily life functioning according to their caregivers,
+60% improved daily life functioning (per caregivers)

-- 100% showed an overall improvement in “thinking-while-moving” tasks.
+100% showed gains in “thinking-while-moving” tasks

-Memory & Company trusts Connected Home Services to help monitor movement and safety of our Members and Guests within our Club
+Memory & Company trusts Connected Home Services

 Alzheimer Society of Toronto chooses Memory & Company to partner for Minds in Motion.